Jered10/Readme/README.md

-# MyLinkedList Flight Data Management
+# Song Lyrics Data Analysis

 ## Overview

-This project is designed to manage and analyze flight data using a custom `MyLinkedList` class, which stores flight objects in a linked list.
-The primary goal is to efficiently add flights, maintain the order based on flight date and time, and provide an iterator for filtering flights by origin airport and date range.
+This project analyzes song lyrics data across six genres (rap, R&B, pop, rock, miscellaneous, and country) using a custom `BinarySearchTree` class to manage `Song` objects.
+The primary goal is to efficiently filter and analyze song data based on various criteria, such as view counts and popular artists.

 ## Purpose

-The main purpose of this code is to read flight data from a CSV file, store it in a linked list, and allow for easy iteration through the flights that meet specific criteria.
-This setup is particularly useful for analyzing passenger counts for different airports over a specified time frame.
+The main purpose of this code is to read song lyrics data from a TSV file, store it in a binary search tree, and allow for easy iteration and filtering of songs that meet specific criteria.
+This setup is particularly useful for identifying trends in different music genres over time.

 ## Features

-- **Flight Management**: Store flight details, including origin, destination, number of passengers, seats, distance, and flight date and time.
+- **Song Management**: Store song details, including title, artist, year, views, and lyrics.
-- **Custom Linked List**: Implement a `MyLinkedList` class to handle flight objects efficiently.
+- **Binary Search Tree**: Implement a `BinarySearchTree` class to manage `Song` objects efficiently.
-- **Iterator Support**: Provide an iterator to filter flights based on origin airport and a specified date range.
+- **Iterator Support**: Provide an iterator to filter songs based on view count and identify popular artists.

 ## Components

-### 1. **Flight Class**
+### 1. Song Class

-The `Flight` class represents an individual flight with attributes such as origin, destination, passenger count, seat count, flight distance, and flight date and time.
+The `Song` class represents an individual song with attributes such as title, artist, year, view count, and lyrics.
 It includes methods to access these properties.

-### 2. **Airport Class**
+### 2. BinarySearchTree Class

-The `Airport` class.
-Each flight is associated with an origin and a destination airport.

-### 3. **MyLinkedList Class**

-- **Node Inner Class**: Represents each element in the linked list, containing a `Flight` object and pointers to the next node and the next node with the same origin.
-- **add(Flight newFlight)**: This method adds a new flight to the linked list while maintaining the order based on the flight's date and time.
-It also sets pointers for efficient access to flights with the same origin.
+- **insert(Song newSong)**: This method adds a new song to the binary search tree based on its view count.
-- **fixNextAirportPointers(Flight newFlight)**: This method ensures that nodes with the same origin airport are linked together for quick traversal.
-- **iterator(String airport, LocalDateTime start, LocalDateTime end)**: Returns an instance of the `MyItr` iterator to filter flights based on the specified airport and date range.
+- **searchByViewCount(int minViews)**: This method retrieves songs with view counts above a specified threshold.
+- **isValidBST()**: This method checks if the tree maintains the properties of a binary search tree.
+- **toSortedList()**: This method converts the tree into a sorted list of songs based on view count.
+- **clone()**: This method creates a clone of the binary search tree.
+- **findPopularArtists()**: This method identifies artists with the most popular songs based on view counts.
+- **filterSongsByViewRange(int minViews, int maxViews)**: This method filters songs within a specified view count range.

-### 4. **MyItr Class (Iterator)**
+### 3. Main Class

-- **hasNext()**: Checks if there are more flights in the specified range.
-- **next()**: Returns the next flight in the iteration.
-If no flights are available, it throws a `NoSuchElementException`.
+- **runAnalysis()**: Executes the analysis by reading the TSV file, populating the binary search tree, and printing the results, including total songs processed, popular artists, and filtered songs.

 ## Usage

-1. **Prepare Flight Data**: Ensure you have a `flights.csv` file containing the flight data in the appropriate format.
+1. **Prepare Song Data**: Ensure you have a `song_lyrics.tsv` file containing the song lyrics data in the appropriate format.
-2. **Run the Program**: Execute the main method in the `program3` class.
-It will read the CSV file, populate the `MyLinkedList`, and print out the total flights read and the flights added to the list, as well as the passenger counts for the specified airports over the years.
+2. **Run the Program**: Execute the main method in the `Main` class.
+It will read the TSV file, populate the `BinarySearchTree`, and output the results, including popular artists and filtered songs based on view counts.

-## Example Output

-The program will output the number of passengers for each airport from 1994 to 2009, including the total number of flights processed.

 ## Author: Jered Kalombo
 ## Version: 1.0